pk1888/pk1888.github.io/_posts/2024-12-01-obsidian-random-facts.md

 - **Educational and Fun**: A great way to add some learning and fun to your notes, all while exploring space-related trivia.
 - **Customization**: You can easily replace the facts in the array or adapt the script to show facts about any other topic you prefer.

-Give it a try and enjoy your dynamic space facts! 🚀🌟
+Give it a try and enjoy your dynamic facts! 🚀🌟